jfrog/frogbot/README.md

     # JF_INCLUDE_ALL_VULNERABILITIES: "TRUE"

     # [Optional, default: "TRUE"]
-    # Fails the Frogbot task if any security issue was found.
+    # Fails the Frogbot task if any security issue is found.
     # JF_FAIL: "FALSE"
   script:
     # For Linux / MacOS runner: